Yann Robert Chemla

 - Ph.D., Physics, University of California-Berkeley, 2001

-Students in my laboratory will work on all facets of research in this area: design and construction of instrumentation, development of biological systems for single-molecule manipulation, and quantitative analysis and modeling of collected data.
+Members of the Chemla laboratory work on all facets of research in this area: design and construction of state-of-the art instrumentation, investigation of biological systems using single-molecule manipulation methods, and quantitative analysis and modeling of collected trajectories.
 Interested students and postdocs with backgrounds in physics, biology, chemistry, or related fields are welcome to contact me.

 Selected Articles in Journals

 - Carney SP, Ma W, Whitley KD, Jia H, Lohman TM, Luthey-Schulten Z, Chemla YR.
 (2021) "Kinetic and structural mechanism for DNA unwinding by a non-hexameric helicase."
 Nat Commun.
 12(1):7015. doi: 10.1038/s41467-021-27304-6.

 - Dai L, Singh D, Lu S, Kottadiel VI, Vafabakhsh R, Mahalingam M, Chemla YR, Ha T, Rao VB.
 (2021) "A viral genome packaging ring-ATPase is a flexibly coordinated pentamer."
 Nat Commun.
 12(1):6548. doi: 10.1038/s41467-021-26800-z.

 - Stekas B, Yeo S, Troitskaia A, Honda M, Sho S, Spies M, Chemla YR.
 (2021) "Switch-like control of helicase processivity by single-stranded DNA binding protein."
 Elife 10:e60515.